codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 Status: Downloaded newer image for hello-world:latest
 ```

-After the image is downloaded docker will create a new container, run the application and stop the container when everything is done:
+After the image is downloaded Docker will create a new container, run the application and stop the container when everything is done:

 ```
 Hello from Docker!